 A proper setup with appropriate enclosure enhancements, a knowledge of diet and feeding schedules and a basic understanding of potential health issues are the keys to giving your pygmy chameleon the best care.

 Because pygmy chameleons don’t need large setups, they are the perfect match for pet owners that don’t have lots of extra space.
 We suggest using a five gallon glass tank for one chameleon.

 If you plan on housing more than one in an enclosure, add five gallons per chameleon.

 Pygmy chameleons are not climbers, so keeping them in an enclosure with plenty of horizontal space is great.
 This is especially important for multi-chameleon enclosures because each chameleon likes to establish its own area.

 We don’t suggest housing males together, although it can be done in a very large tank.
 Males and females can be housed together successfully.

 Expert Tip: Make sure that your enclosure has a sturdy lid.
 Your chameleon may try to climb out of the tank, and a lid will help to protect them from cats, kids and other dangers.

 Putting together the habitat setup for your pygmy chameleon can be a lot of fun.
-Since these chameleons are forest floor dwellers, they will be the most comfortable in an enclosure that resembles their natural environment.
+Since these friendly lizards are forest floor dwellers, they will be the most comfortable in an enclosure that resembles their natural environment.

 Plants, whether real or fake, should make up the majority of your chameleon’s environment.
 This is going to give your pet the ability to hide and feel safe.